Start TV: Programming

-Similar to its male-targeted sister network Heroes & Icons (H&I), Start TV airs legal/police procedurals and various other dramas - but instead targeting a female audience, featuring shows led by/centered around women.
-The network features series from the 1980s to the 2000s, and runs a uniform programming schedule with shows airing mainly at the same time seven days a week.
+Similar to its male-targeted sister network Heroes & Icons (H&I), Start TV airs legal/police procedurals and various other dramas (with Gilmore Girls added in May 2025) - but instead targeting a female audience, featuring shows led by/centered around women.
+The network features series from the 1980s to the 2010s, and runs a uniform programming schedule with shows airing mainly at the same time seven days a week.
 Start TV also has a one-hour block of E/I children's programming on Sunday mornings between 8 a.m. and 9 a.m.
 Eastern Time in order to fulfill FCC obligations.